kubernetes-monitoring/kubernetes-mixin/README.md

    ```bash
    node_namespace_pod_container:container_cpu_usage_seconds_total:sum_irate
    ```
-It will be replaced by the following recording rule to
+It will be replaced by the following recording rule
-- use `rate` over `irate` in favour of preserving more points of data
-- add `5m` in recording rule name to indicate rate
    ```bash
    node_namespace_pod_container:container_cpu_usage_seconds_total:sum_rate5m
    ```
+Reasons for replacement:
+- use `rate` over `irate` in favour of preserving more points of data
+- add `5m` in recording rule name to indicate rate

 ## How to use